nem035/js-async-fun/README.md

 function asyncThunk(d) {
   let data;
   let fn;
-  getData(d, function(res) {
+  // computes the value as soon as its created getData(d, function(res) {
     if (fn) {
-      fn(res);
+      // returns the value as soon as it receives the value and is called fn(res);
     } else {
       data = res;